Hackplayers/evil-winrm/README.md

 It is based mainly in the WinRM Ruby library which changed its way to work since its version 2.0.
 Now instead of using WinRM protocol, it is using PSRP (PowerShell Remoting Protocol) for initializing runspace pools as well as creating and processing pipelines.

+## This Branch of Evil-WinRM Includes AI Support!

+Bear in mind that this version of Evil-WinRM is a special one on which the AI LLM support is enabled!
+To check the instructions about how to use it, check the section [Integrated AI LLM support](#integrated-ai-llm-support) If you don't know what you are doing, it is recommended to use the traditional version.

 ## Features
  - Compatible to Linux and Windows client systems
  - Load in memory PowerShell scripts